bcgov/citz-imb-sso-css-api/techdocs/docs/using-the-package/apis-&-components/users/get-basic-bceid-user.md

-# getBothBCeIDUser
+# getBasicBCeIDUser

-The `getBothBCeIDUser` function is used to get a Basic or Business BCeID user from your integration in Common Hosted Single Sign-on service.
+The `getBasicBCeIDUser` function is used to get a Basic BCeID user from your integration in Common Hosted Single Sign-on service.

 !!! warning "Reminder"
     This function is asynchronous and must be awaited in order to get a response.